turingschool/curriculum/source/academy/workshops/scrabble.markdown

 ### Keeping Score

-Add functionality to the `Player` objects so score can be tracked and compared:
+Add functionality to the `Player` objects so an aggregate score can be tracked and compared:

 {% irb %}
 > player1.plays("hello")